Right of private sector employee to strike

 Employees who want to use their right to strike do not have to give notice.

-Employees are not obliged to wait for their employer's refusal before starting the strike.
+Employees are not obliged to wait for their employer's negative response before starting the strike.

 One agreement or collective agreement may not restrict or regulate the exercise of the right to strike.